-I think it was during the third song of our set that our equipment started to fail.
-We use the cutting edge of modern computing technology in our stage set and, sadly, that edge gets rather blunted in 110 degree heat.
+I think it was during the third song Eye protection of our set that our equipment started to fail.
+We use the cutting edge of modern computing technology in be a big concern our stage set and, sadly, that edge gets rather blunted in 110 degree with this crew. heat.
 Halfway through the song "The